NewportDataProject/data/_datasets/test2/index.md

 ---
 layout: dataset
 title: Test 2
+description: This is the second test dataset.
 ---

-This is the second test dataset.
+{{ page.description }}